rdwrome/261fa24/08Network/Band.md

-## M1/M2?
-(11/24)

-## Appointments

 ## Band
 - [Sample Website](https://kariestes.github.io/)
 - GROUPS:
-  - Ellen, Mathis, Bri
-  - Neil, Yuseok, Angel,
-  - Misha, Raymond, Adler
-  - Ghibbi, Elliot, Ethan
+  - Roy, Will, Gavin
+  - Michael, Tommy, Oier
+  - Rikuto, Amal, Linus, Angel
+  - Isaac, Cliff, Tim, Bryce
 <pre>
 You + your group mates are a new band.
 Build a simple band website together using pages.github.com where your index.html file has